 Repeat to fold an identical unit with the other strip of paper leftover from the first step of the project.Continue to 5 of 6 below.

 Attach the two origami units to the front of a quarter folded 8 1/2 inch x 11-inch paper as shown.
 Add a small photo or embellishment to the center to complete your origami birthday card.

 Alternatively, you can use this design to create an interesting closure on a decorated sheet of 8 1/2 inch x 11-inch paper.
-Use a bit of glue or double sided tape to attach each half of the design to the top and bottom of a 8 1/2 inch x 11-inch sheet of paper.
+Use a bit of glue or double-sided tape to attach each half of the design to the top and bottom of an 8 1/2 inch x 11-inch sheet of paper.
 Flip the paper over, then write your message in the middle.
 Fold the top of the paper up to the middle point.
 Fold the bottom up to the midpoint, then secure the two origami units with an envelope seal.

 06 of 06